 In secret-key cryptography the two parties A and B use the same key, which they have chosen and agreed upon, to do both encryption and decryption.
 The key is therefore secret/private to both parties, which is unlike in public-key cryptography where it is private to only one party.

 Public-key cryptography takes advantage of the fact that communication can be complete without the need for the sender to be able to interpret the message sent.
-That is, although the sender B is able to encrypt a message and send, B cannot interpret that sent message.
+That is, although the sender B is able to encrypt a message and send to A, B however cannot interpret that sent message.
 Similarly the third party C who has only the public-key cannot interpret the sent message.

 An important advantage of public-key cryptography is that there is no need for a prior secure communication between the two parties.
 The first communication where A publicly sends the public-key to B is not secure.
 However the second communication where B sends an encrypted message to A, is secure.
 One main issue with public-key cryptography is that it is more difficult to develop powerful encryption and decryption techniques.
 The difficulty comes along with the issue that the private-key may not be explicitly chosen, but be randomly generated, and therefore easy to forget.

-In order for communication to be both ways, that is for A to also send encrypted messages to B, B will repeat the process and send its own public-key to A. However since the second communication from B to A was secure, it can be used by both parties as their prior secure communication in which they decide on a secret-key to use for future secure communication.
+In order for secure communication to be both ways, that is for A to also send encrypted messages to B, B will repeat the process of generating a key-pair and sending its own public-key to A. However since the second communication from B to A was secure, it can be used by both parties as their prior secure communication in which they decide on a secret-key to use for future communication.
 This very nice scenario is what is generally done.

-As can be noticed, in secret-key cryptography there is nothing other than to always both encrypt and sign a message.
+As can be noticed, in secret-key cryptography there is nothing other than to always both encrypt and sign a message, the order of which does not matter.
 However in public-key cryptography there is a choice between whether to sign-then-encrypt or to encrypt-then-sign.
 Note that the sender signs with its private-key and encrypts with the receiver's public-key.
 The receiver will decrypt with its private-key and verify with the sender's public-key.

 An advantage of signing before encrypting is that the receiver does not need to know the verifying key beforehand, as it will be obtained from the message.
 In signing before encrypting, one could have taken the act of signing as merely doing specific additions to the message being encrypted.
 However this poses the risk of letting a third party, who knows what the additions are, to know portions of the encrypted message, making it easier to crack the decryption.
 Therefore actual digital signature is required.